We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The prescription formulation of capsaicin is Qutenza, an 8 percent capsaicin patch.
 The patch is administered directly at the doctor’s office and can be effective for up to 12 weeks.

-Capsaicin cream is most commonly applied to the painful or affected area three to four times per day, depending on the condition:
+Capsaicin cream is most commonly applied to the painful or affected area

 - For rheumatoid arthritis and osteoarthritis, apply the cream to the most painful joints three times per day.